'Above all, love each other deeply.' Peter 4:8

-We have a family in school who were close friends of the Nicholsons and who would love for their memory to be celebrated in this way.
+We have a family in school who were close friends of the Nicholsons and who submitted their request to School Council for their memory to be celebrated in this way.
 For more information please follow the links below.

 Harvest Festival Celebrations- Thursday 10th October 2019